LeonB/vagrant-zend-server/README.md

 * enter the directory and do a `vagrant up`

 The admin interface is on http://localhost:10081 or https://localhost:10082<br />
-The webserver can be accessed on http://localhost:8080
+The webserver can be accessed on http://localhost:8080.

+The mysql port on the Vagrant instance is redirected to localhost:3306 (so you can easily use MySQL workbench or something).
+If you already have MySQL running on you local host machine this could give some problems.

 `~/Public` (based on the Ubuntu desktop homedirectory layout) is mounted to the VM's `/var/www`.
 There you can place your files so they are accessible on http://localhost:8080